Necrophilia: Australia

 shall be liable to imprisonment for two years.

 Brazil

 Article 212 of the Brazilian Penal Code (federal Decree-Law No 2.848) states as follows:

 Art.
 212 – To abuse a cadaver or its ashes:Penalty: detention, from 1 to 3 years, plus fine.

 Although sex with a corpse is not explicitly mentioned, a person who has sex with a corpse may be convicted of a crime under the above Article.
 The legal asset protected by such an Article is not the corpse's objective honor, but the feeling of good memories, respect, and veneration that living people keep about the deceased person: these persons are considered passive subjects of the corpse's violation.

+Germany

+In Germany, sexual contact with corpses may be regarded as Leichenschändung (Desecration of corpses), which is prosecutable as Störung der Totenruhe (Disturbance of the peace of the dead).

+Pakistan

+Until recently, Pakistan had no law that explicitly criminalised necrophilia.
+Offences involving abuses of dead bodies were prosecuted under general provisions such as Section 297 of the Pakistan Penal Code (PPC), which penalises trespass on burial sites and offering indignity to human corpses when accompanied by intent to wound religious feelings.

+In September 2024, the Senate Standing Committee on the Interior unanimously approved the Pakistan Penal Code (Amendment) Bill, 2024—spearheaded by Senator Samina Mumtaz Zehri—which explicitly expanded the scope of Section 377 (unnatural offences) to include sexual acts involving a deceased body.
+The amendment now recognises necrophilia as a crime punishable by life imprisonment, aligning Pakistan's legal framework with Islamic principles regarding the sanctity of the dead.

 India

-Section 297 of the Indian Penal Code entitled "Trespassing on burial places, etc.", states as follows: